 Epic, Deep Space Auditorium in Verona, Wisconsin.
-Vakaris Renetskis/Thornton Tomasetti (left) and Edward Peck/Thornton Tomasetti (right).
+Vakaris Renetskis/Thornton Tomasetti (left) and Robert Stadler/Thornton Tomasetti (right).

 Epic Systems Corporation is located on an 811-acre site in rural Wisconsin.
 The latest addition to Epic’s campus is an award-winning 1.2-million-square-foot underground auditorium.
 Thornton Tomasetti provided structural design, façade engineering and construction engineering—which included consulting on building envelope systems and a fully detailed Tekla model—for the 11,400-seat auditorium, with the ability to expand to 14,000 seats.